raven42/dotfiles/.vim/README.md

-:GrepRoot [+arg]                - Configure the location easygrep searches from :Git                            - Show summary window similar to git status :Git blame                      - Open the current files git blame history in a split window
+:GrepRoot [+arg]                - Configure the location easygrep searches from :Git                            - Show summary window similar to git status :Git blame                      - Open the current files git blame history in a split window :Git diff                       - Open the git diff output in a split window :Git log                        - Open the git log output in a split window :Git <cmd>                      - Run git <cmd> and display the output in a split window
 ```

 :information\_source: **Leader:** All these `<Leader>` commands are done using the `\` key by default.
 Example `\1` will jump to the first open buffer.
 This can be changed in your .vimrc if you wish to use a different `<Leader>` character by adding a `:let mapleader = "<character>"`.